THE IRISH CENSUS FOR 1901 SHRAVOKEE

 married Mary Anne Kean on 15th February 1873 at Doonass would have inherited

-Witnesses at the wedding were John Madden & Mary McNamara.
+Witnesses at their wedding were John Madden & Mary McNamara.

-Patrick Lane died prior to the 1901 census which showed the following family members -:
+The 1901 census showed the following family members -:

 |Lane||Anne||51||Head of Family||Co.
 Clare||Farmer||Widow|

 |Lane||James||25||Son||Co.
 Clare||Farmers Son||Not Married|

 |Lane||Margaret||18||Daughter||Co.
 Clare||Farmers Daughter||Not Married|

 Mary Anne stated in the 1911 census she had 7 children all of

 whom were still living although only 5 were living with her at the time of the